embench/embench-iot/doc/README.md

 2. **Embench must be easy to port and run:**
    - if very difficult or expensive to port and run, then it will not be as widely used; and
-   - Linpack, Dhrystone, and CoreMark don’t have good reputations yet are widely reported presumably because they are free and easy to port and run.
+   - Linpack, Dhrystone, and CoreMark don't have good reputations yet are widely reported presumably because they are free and easy to port and run.